MAKE SURE YOUR MESSAGE IS ACCESSIBLE

 Foreign language subtitling

-With foreign language subtitling, you can reach your public in their own language, both at home and in international markets.
+With foreign language subtitling, you can reach your audience in their own language, both at home and abroad.
 It also makes the content of your videos even more accessible.

 A graphic drawing of a filming microphone, the mic is orange and the stand is black.